But that’s not what he finds when he looks outside.

 “She’ll be right with you.”

-Less than a minute later, Ms. Gibbons came out of her office.
+A couple of minutes later, Ms. Gibbons came out of her office.

 “I’m glad to see you, Mr. Decker.
 And this must be Adam.
 It’s nice to meet you.
 Let’s continue talking in my office.
 I invited Marcus Richardson, our new vice principal, to join us.”